D-Pow/MEP_Map-Engine-for-Platformers/README.md

 <p>Ctrl + S: Save current map

 Note:
-Sometimes the shift, alt, and down buttons get stuck.
+<p>Sometimes the shift, alt, and down buttons get stuck.
 If this happens, simply press the button again to unstick.